Chintamani, Karnataka: Before 19th Century

 Below are a list of some citations that are available in some literature and research documents.

 At Chintamani (Andhra) in 1231, the Devanga 'ten thousand' in the presence of their deity Ramayadeva and goddess......

 from the Textiles and weavers in medieval South India by Vijaya Ramaswamy.
-Its to be noted that Chintamani shares the border with Andhra Pradesh.
+It is to be noted that Chintamani shares the border with Andhra Pradesh.

 Post 19th Century

 Most of the temples currently seen and being offered worship, have been built mostly during the 19th Century.
 List below are the few monuments that narrate the history of the place.